DmitriiPosturusu/shopBot/documentation/bot-functionality/ReadMeEn.md

 This Telegram bot offers a wide range of features catering to both regular users and administrators, enhancing interaction and management within the platform.

-For more information about bot functionality please visit [https://github.com/DmitriiPosturusu/shopBot/blob/master/documentation/bot-command/bot_command_en.txt](https://github.com/DmitriiPosturusu/shopBot/blob/master/documentation/bot-command/bot_command_en.txt)
+For more information about bot functionality please visit [Bot commands documentation.](https://github.com/DmitriiPosturusu/shopBot/blob/master/documentation/bot-command/bot_command_en.txt)

 ---